What You Need to Know About Being a Veterinarian

 Veterinarians tend to the healthcare needs of animals, including pets, livestock, and zoo and laboratory animals.
-Commonly called vets, most work in private clinics, treating companion animals, for example, dogs and cats.
+Commonly called vets, most work in private clinics, treating companion animals, such as dogs and cats.
 They diagnose illnesses and perform medical procedures.

-A small number of people who work in this field are equine veterinarians who treat horses, and food animal vets who work with farm animals.
+A small number of people who work in this field are equine veterinarians who treat horses, and food animal vets who work with farm animals who are raised to become food sources.

 Some vets specialize in food safety and inspection.
 They check livestock for illnesses that animals can transmit to humans.
 Others are research veterinarians who study human and animal health conditions.